MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

   // custom-scheme-without-host:path/to/resource has origin of custom-scheme-without-host:path/to/resource
   // For WebResourceRequested event, the cases of request URIs and filter URIs with custom schemes
   // will be normalized according to generic URI syntax rules.
 Any non-ASCII characters will be preserved.
-  // The registered custom schemes also participate in [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS?msclkid=79c64f88a64c11ec8862c1ba8d05164c) and [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP?msclkid=870484bca64c11ecbe57b10ab5f74c35).
-The app needs to set the appropriate access headers in its WebResourceRequested handler to allow CORS requests.
+  // The registered custom schemes also participate in [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS?msclkid=79c64f88a64c11ec8862c1ba8d05164c) and adheres to [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP?msclkid=870484bca64c11ecbe57b10ab5f74c35).
+The app needs to set the appropriate access headers in its WebResourceRequested event handler to allow CORS requests.

   // The name of the custom scheme to register.
   [propget] HRESULT SchemeName([out, retval] LPCWSTR* schemeName);